 · Don’t be afraid to get lost!
 You’re on a small island and will eventually find your way back.
 I believe that it is when you get lost or off the regular path that you meet your greatest discoveries.
 Whether that be an object you would’ve never noticed before, a new-found friend or an adventure you couldn’t have even fathomed.
 Take a chance and welcome the so-called “wrong” turns.

 · Do immerse yourself in the clear, crisp, refreshing waters of the Aegean Sea.
 Bring a snorkel and mask and explore underwater.
-Hint: the best place for snorkeling is at the famous Red Beach because of the huge lava rocks and boulders in the water and along the cliff walls, you will be able to see more plant and marine life underwater here.
+Hint: a very nice place for snorkeling are the waters in front of the famous Red Beach because of the huge lava rocks and boulders in the water, you will be able to see more plant and marine life underwater here.
+If you want to do so that is now only possible on a catamaran cruise, as the beach itself is closed because of dangerous stone slides.

 The waves aren’t big, so make sure you float on your back and enjoy the serene cool of the crystal-clear waters.
 For those of you looking for a deeper underwater venture, check out the scuba diving excursion offered to take you under water to the volcanic island, where you can witness underwater the air bubbles coming from the rocks of the underground “dormant” volcano.